-It took almost a month for more than 30 leading ice-sculpting artists from Russia and other parts of the world to create this ice kingdom.
+It takes almost one month to prepare the exposition.
+More than 30 leading ice-sculpting artists from Russia and other parts of the world to create this ice kingdom.

 Ice Sculptures Festival — Frozen Kingdom

 Besides, it’s rather dark inside.
-And ice compositions are illuminated day and night with all the colours of the rainbow.
+Ice compositions are illuminated day and night with all the colours of the rainbow.
 Transparent ice sculptures glow in this darkness.
-Add to this frost sparkling on the ceiling… The atmosphere is truly magical!
+The frost sparkles on the ceiling… Hence the atmosphere is truly magical!

 Each time organizers choose a new theme for the festival.
 In 2019 it’s “A Trip Around the World”, obviously dedicated to travelling around different countries and continents.
-We travel from the underwater world of Australia to the hot and dangerous jungles of South America, from the ever-cold Antarctic to the Egyptian pyramids in Africa, from North America to Europe and Asia…
+We travel from the underwater world of Australia to the hot and dangerous jungles of South America.
+At the same time, we meet the ever-cold Antarctic to the Egyptian pyramids in Africa, from North America to Europe and Asia…

 Of course, the festival sculptors honour Saint Petersburg sights.
 As soon as you enter the exhibition, you see the famous city’s drawbridge — the Palace Bridge.
-And a great sailing ship with scarlet sails!
+And a magnificent ship with scarlet sails!

 What Are The Scarlet Sails In Saint Petersburg?

 The Scarlet Sails is celebrated while the period of the white nights.
-It usually takes place during the shortest night of the year — summer solstice (21-22 June).
+Usually, it takes place during the shortest night of the year — summer solstice (21-22 June).

 If you are in Saint Petersburg during the Scarlet Sails celebration, you’re lucky!
 Never ever miss the chance to watch the show.
 It’s a busy night, but 100% worth seeing!

-The ice sculpture festival is interesting both for adults and children, but for kids, there is also additional entertainment.
-They have to find and count all the hidden pigs, symbols of the 2019 year.
+The ice sculpture festival is interesting both for adults and children. besides, there are also additional entertainments for kids.
+For instance, they have to find and count all the hidden pigs, symbols of the 2019 year.
 If the answer is correct, the most attentive kids receive a reward.
 Adults can make a wish and freeze a coin to the pigs — for good luck.

 P. S. If you visit Saint Petersburg in summer, instead of ice you can see the sand sculptures festival!
-Head to the beach of the Peter and Paul Fortress — and you’ll see amazing masterpieces of architecture, sculpture and painting made of sand.
+Head to the same place: the beach of the Peter and Paul Fortress.
+There you’ll see amazing sculpture masterpieces made of sand.